The Boy on the Corner

 Hermione frowned.
 "Why is that?"

 He seemed hesitant to reply, but begrudgingly answered her.
 "Well, everyone is expecting me to be someone I'm not.
-They…my family…" he trailed, and then sighed.
-"I think I'll end up going in Slytherin, but I don't want to be a Slytherin at all."
+They…my family…my brother..." he trailed, and then sighed.
+"I think I'll have to be Slytherin."

 Sirius's eyes widened.
 "What happened?"